codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 To achieve this, we'll check whether the snake's head has the same coordinates as the pellet.
 As we need to perform this check again after every movement, the `move_snake/1` function looks like a good place this.

+👇Let's add it at the end of the state update pipeline, the pipe operator `|>` comes in handy here 💚

 ```elixir
 defp move_snake(%{snake: snake} = state) do
   %{body: body, size: size, direction: direction} = snake